Japan's Prince Hisahito is the first male royal to reach adulthood in 40 years. He may be the last

 d prayers

-Saturday's ritual for Hisahito was to start at his family residence, with him appearing in a tuxedo to receive a crown to be delivered by a messenger from Naruhito.
-He then was to put on traditional attire which symbolizes his pre-adulthood status to visit the Imperial Palace to perform a crown-wearing ritual.
+Saturday's ritual for Hisahito started at his family residence, with him appearing in a tuxedo to receive a crown to be delivered by a messenger from Naruhito.

+In a main ritual at the Imperial Palace, attended by other royal members and top government officials, he wore traditional attire with a beige-colored robe that symbolized his pre-adulthood status.
+His headcover was replaced with the crown, a black adult “kanmuri” headpiece, formalizing his coming-of-age.
+Hisahito bowed deeply and thanked the Emperor for the crown and his parents for hosting the ceremony and pledged to fulfil his responsibility as a royal member.

-After changing into a costume which symbolizes adulthood, he is scheduled to ride in a royal horse carriage to pray at the three shrines within the palace compound.
+The crowned prince then changed into adult attire with black top and rode in a royal horse carriage to pray at the three shrines within the palace compound.

 In the afternoon, Hisahito will put his tuxedo back on to visit the Imperial Palace to greet Naruhito and Empress Masako in the prestigious Matsu-no-Ma, or pine room.
 In another ritual he is to receive a medal, the Grand Cordon of the Supreme Order of the Chrysanthemum, in a postwar tradition.
 He will also greet his grandparents, Akihito and his wife, former Empress Michiko, at their palace.